Radiotherapy for Benign Disease - Board Review Summary

 BucketExamplesRadiobiologic goalTypical dose scale

-Inflammatory / degenerativeOsteoarthritis, plantar fasciitis, heel spur, epicondylitis, shoulder syndrome, trochanteric bursitisLow-dose immune modulation, reduced cytokine signaling, pain reduction0.5-1 Gy/fx, total 3-6 Gy
+Inflammatory / degenerativeOsteoarthritis, plantar fasciitis, heel spur, epicondylitis, shoulder syndrome, trochanteric bursitis, AchillodyniaImmune modulation, reduced cytokine signaling, macrophage polarization, pain reduction0.5-1 Gy/fx, total 3-6 Gy

-FibroproliferativeKeloids, Dupuytren disease, Ledderhose disease, Peyronie diseaseSuppress fibroblast / myofibroblast proliferation and pathologic matrix productionUsually 10-30 Gy, condition-specific
+FibroproliferativeKeloids, Dupuytren disease, Ledderhose disease, Peyronie diseaseSuppress fibroblast / myofibroblast proliferation and pathologic extracellular matrix productionUsually 10-30 Gy

-Selected rare benign tumors / disordersVertebral hemangioma, PVNS / TGCT, desmoid, Gorham-Stout disease, lymphatic fistulaLocal control, symptom control, or closure of pathologic leakageRanges from very low dose to oncologic-style conventional RT
+Rare benign tumors / disordersVertebral hemangioma, PVNS / TGCT, desmoid, Gorham-Stout disease, glomus tumor, AVM, lymphatic fistulaLocal control, symptom control, or closure of pathologic leakageVery disease-specific

-German S2e / DEGRO guidelineVery useful for practical indications, target volumes, dose schedules, and equipment selectionBest source for "how do I actually treat this?"
+DEGRO / German S2e guidelineUseful for practical indications, target design, dose schedules, and equipment selection.Best public framework for "how do I actually treat this?"

 Equipment and Depth Principles